vzarytovskii/haskell-hie-devcontainer/README.md

-# DevContainer for Haskell (GHC 8.8.1, Stack, Cabal, HIE, LiquidHaskell, Phoityne)
+# VSCode DevContainer for Haskell

 ## What is this